Surface Preparation Selection - The Method Selection Process

 While it would be difficult, if not impossible, to explain all of the various techniques used to perform a complete survey of existing conditions this blog post will explain the basic criteria that are assessed.

-So how do these guidelines aid selection of the proper concrete surface preparation method that adheres to the manufacturer’s specifications?
+So how do these guidelines aid the selection of the proper concrete surface preparation method that adheres to the manufacturer’s specifications?
 One of the best tools provided is a checklist for assisting in specifying surface preparation, including:

 1. Evaluation of: